8 Helpful Rules for New Cannabis Users

 Keep a diary of your products, use, side-effects and benefits.
 Be aware of the THC and CBD concentrations in your purchases.
 Write down the name of the product and its contents.
 Record the predominant terpenes when they are listed.
 With so many strains, comparing products can be confusing.

 Keep a ‘symptom inventory’ chart tracking response or effectiveness for each cannabis product used for each symptom.
-One such chart for use is available here.
 Consider keeping a log and rate your experience from 1 – 10 or 1 – 5 stars.
 Use a system that is easy and makes sense to you!

 Cannabis should ALWAYS be stored in a safe place, or in a lockbox in the home.
 Edibles are not candy.
 Keep them away from children, pets, animals, unsuspecting adults and out of a hot car.
 Grandma too!
 Medical marijuana must be treated like any medication.
 Keep your purchases out of reach.